agustinaschossovov/qa-testing-portfolio/documentation/test-documentation/US04-Complete-Space-Travel-Checkout/Acceptance-Criteria.md

+# Acceptance Criteria: Complete Space Travel Checkout (US_04)

+The following criteria define the mandatory requirements for a successful Checkout process.
+Each point must be verified to ensure the feature is "Done".

 ### 1. Booking & Cards Behavior
 * **State Transition:** Verify that clicking **'BOOK'** changes the button state to **'BOOKED'** and adds a check icon in the upper right corner of the card.